JohnboscoEmmanuel/Product-Analysis/README.md

 ## Data cleaning:
 ![](https://github.com/Londonfc22/Product-Analysis/blob/main/product%20Excel%20image.png)
 Cleaning of the data was important in data analysis.
-It ensure that data are consistent, accurate result, reliable and enable us to make a inform decission.
+It ensure that data are consistent, accurate result, reliable and enable us to make an inform decission.

 ## Visualization: